Chapter IV – The Jewel

 Kouga unclenched a fist, barring her back.
 "Hold on," he walked forward first, keeping her behind him.

 The jewel reacted, glowing brightly – the growth of Naraku's black-violet taint clear.
 The air around it seemed to vibrate and hum, and Kagome closed her eyes, calling on her recently unsealed miko powers, reaching past Kouga with her mind and mentally picking up the necklace to investigate.
 Turning it over behind eyelids, she felt its strengthened corruption fill her mouth with a foul taste.

 "How did this happen?"
 The question sounded faraway, only loosely connected to the waking world Kouga stood in.
 "I thought bringing it back would finish Kikyo's purification."

 He pulled his eyes from the desk, scrutinizing the girl behind him.
 "Be careful.
 I can't protect you in an unseen battle."

 "I'm not battling—," she started, stopping as the bad taste began to thicken and choke.
 Growing toxic, it leapt from mere sense to physical reaction.
-Foam swelled in her mouth.
-A gurgled inhale finished her sentence as she fought for breath.
+Foam swelled in her mouth, and a gurgled inhale finished her sentence as she fought for breath.

 Kouga watched in horror as her body began to tremble.
 "Kagome?"

 The miasma intensified, growing almost into a tangible presence.
-It sent the priestess' face into the monster's mind; the human who'd shared Kikyo's soul.
+It sent the priestess' face into the monster's mind; the human who shared Kikyo's soul.

 The creature stilled, knowing this was the answer to end its pain.
 Without further orders, it lifted a large leg, loose wires swaying wildly, and stepped toward the fire escape.